WaitQWaitQ

 Technology to manage salon walk-ins

-Text message notifications let clients leave the immediate waiting area and return just before their turn.
-Instead of crowding your lobby, clients can wait in their car, run a quick errand, or sit at the coffee shop next door.
+Notifications.
+Text message and WhatsApp alerts let clients leave the waiting area and return just before their turn.
+Instead of crowding your lobby, they can wait in their car, run an errand, or sit at the café next door.
+With most modern systems, no app download is required.
+The client receives an SMS or WhatsApp message when their turn is approaching.

 How to turn walk-ins into loyal clients